7.5 Tonne Lorry Insurance Comparison

-What type of add-on do I need if I own 3 to 7.5 tonne lorries?
+What type of add-on do I need if I own 2 or more 7.5 tonne lorries?

-For owners of 3 to 7.5 tonne lorries, their business vehicles are classified as a fleet.
+For owners of 2 or more 7.5 tonne lorries, their business vehicles are classified as a fleet.
 Operators of fleets also have employees which change the legal requirements of the business from owner operator to owner, possible operator and employers.

 As an employer, the business is required by law to take out an employer liability cover.
 This financial protection is to cover the costs if an employee is injured or becomes ill while on the job.

 As a fleet owner, the business is also eligible for fleet insurance.
 This classification of the cover makes it possible to get discounted premiums with the addition of each vehicle being covered.
 Whilst the fleet solution should provide savings, it is always prudent to compare it with the traditional one lorry one policy route

 3 Ways to save money on the premium with 7.5 tonne lorry insurance?